-We give you a few tips to set up a family budget and start saving:
+Here are a few tips to help you set up a family budget and start saving:

 Keep a record of expenses: it’s important to know exactly where you spend the money.
 Write down absolutely everything, even the smallest purchases.